FreeUKGen/Management/README.md

-FreeREGNonProductIssues
+NonProductIssues
 =======================

-Free REG issues not relating to product problems.
+Issues not relating to product problems.